An Economic analogy to Electrodynamics

-\item Profit flow coming from retail chain sector leads local businessmen to get united and protest.
+where, $\rho_{K}$ stands for capital density and $k_{0}$ is the basic sophistication scale of the capital.
+Capital is positive, labour is negative.
+Capital, labour can form dipole like machine and mechanic. \item Profit flow coming from retail chain sector leads local businessmen to get united and protest.
 Protest is a form of competition flow.
 We may note that this is what experienced in pure diamagnetic phenomenon or, when a bar magnet is pushed orthogonally towards a wire loop.
 Initial reactions to software coming to India were also similar.
 This motivates us to write

 This also indicates that Faraday's law boils down to Ricardo's principle in economics.